This information applies to Scotland only.

 Scottish Water has a specific legal duty to reduce smells from wastewater treatment works.

 You can complain about odours directly to Scottish Water or your local council.
 Your local council's environmental health department is responsible for monitoring how Scottish Water handles any complaints.
 If Scottish Water doesn't resolve the problem, the local authority can take action with an enforcement notice.

 Grants for domestic sewage improvements

-If you own your own home or you are a tenant of a private landlord the local authority may be able to assist you to improve your sewer piping under its Scheme of Assistance.
-The conditions for getting a grant will depend on what the problem is, or whether or not you have a disability and the house needs to be adapted.
-You should contact your local authority to find out what is available in your area.
+If you own your own home or you're a tenant of a private landlord, the local authority may be able to help you improve your sewer piping under its scheme of assistance for house repairs and adaptations.
+The conditions for getting a grant will depend on what the problem is, or whether you're disabled and the house needs to be adapted.
+You should contact your local authority to find out what's available in your area.